rsumner31/beets/docs/reference/config.rst

 The default strong recommendation threshold is 0.04.

 The ``medium_rec_thresh`` and ``rec_gap_thresh`` options work similarly.
-When a match is below the *medium* recommendation threshold or the distance between it and the next-best match is above the *gap* threshold, the importer will suggest that match but not automatically confirm it.
+When a match is above the *medium* recommendation threshold or the distance between it and the next-best match is above the *gap* threshold, the importer will suggest that match but not automatically confirm it.
 Otherwise, you'll see a list of options to choose from.